Conscientious objectors

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the organisation’s mission and values are.

-These websites have information about the history of conscription in New Zealand, anti-militarist movements and conscientious objectors who resisted enrolment into the armed forces.
+These websites have information about the New Zealand history of conscription (compulsory military service), pacifist and anti-militarist movements, and conscientious objectors who resisted enrolment into the armed forces.

 Te Ara: The Encyclopedia of New Zealand